 So, that’s that.
 For now.
 She let me know that at this time, he does not qualify to be considered Aspergers because he does not have all the qualifiers.
 If, when he becomes more confident with reading and writing he displays dyslexia, that WILL push him over that qualifier line and then we will get a new diagnosis.
 Until then, we work with what we have.
 I am deeply grateful to have received the kind of evaluation I did from someone so linked in to these behaviors.
 It was the first time (first of five) in an evaluation where I actually felt like the specialist was in tune with him enough to truly see each and every behavior he exhibits.

 I highly recommend any parent who suspects their child may be displaying any sort of behavior that may lead them to a diagnosis of this, or any kind, to DO IT.
 DO it, please, please do it.
 Waiting only hurts your relationship and your child’s ability to function in this world.
 The earlier you understand your child, the earlier you can truly meet them on their level and learn to work with them in ways that ACTUALLY help them.
-I know it’s hard, I know it’s scary… but listen, what’s worse; Finding out your child has Autism?
-Or finding out your child had Autism his whole life and knowing you could have done something to help earlier?
+I know it’s hard, I know it’s scary… but listen, what’s worse; Finding out your child is autistic?
+Or finding out your child was autistic his whole life and knowing you could have done something to help them explore their world earlier?

 Please do it.
 For them, for you, for your family.
 Then, come back and tell me how it went so we can support each other.